-where $ k_1$, $k_2 \in {\{1,2,\cdots,K\}}$, $l \in {\{1,2,\cdots,L\}}$, and $q_{k_1,l}$ is the gain of the $l$th metamaterial in the $k_1$th microstrip.
-Eq. \eqref{eq:Q_constraint} considers the fact that the two-dimensional DMAs are formed by tiling together a set of one-dimensional microstrips \cite{2019Dynamicuplink}.
+where $ k_1$, $k_2 \in {\{1,2,\ldots,K\}}$, $l \in {\{1,2,\ldots,L\}}$, and $q_{k_1,l}$ is the gain of the $l$th metamaterial in the $k_1$th microstrip.
+Eq. \eqref{eq:Q_constraint} considers the fact that DMA arrays can be formed by tiling together a set of microstrips \cite{2019Dynamicuplink}.
 Hence, Eq. \eqref{eq:Q_constraint} is referred to as the physical structure constraint of DMAs.
 Actually, by slightly modifying \eqref{eq:Q_constraint}, the input-output relationship of any two-dimensional DMAs can be denoted by \eqref{eq:DMA_ model}.